 The value of these securities also may change because of actual or perceived changes in the creditworthiness of the originator, the service agent, the financial institution providing the credit support or the counterparty.
 Like other fixed-income securities, when interest rates rise, the value of a mortgage- or asset-backed security generally will decline.
 Credit supports generally apply only to a fraction of a security's value.
 However, when interest rates decline, the value of a mortgage- or asset-backed security with prepayment features may not increase as much as that of other fixed-income securities.
 In addition, non-mortgage asset-backed securities involve certain risks not presented by mortgage-backed securities.
-Primarily, these securities do not have the benefit of the same security interest in the underlying collateral.
-If the issuer of the security has no security interest in the related collateral, there is the risk that a Fund could lose money if the issuer defaults.
+Primarily, these security interest in the related collateral, there is the risk that a Fund could lose money if the issuer defaults.
 An unexpectedly high rate of defaults on the mortgages held by a mortgage pool will adversely affect the value of mortgage-backed securities and will result in losses to the Fund.
 Investments in mortgage-backed securities comprised of investments in asset-backed securities of underperforming assets may be subject to a higher degree of credit risk, valuation risk, and liquidity risk.